shakebugs/shake-docs/docs/android/user-feedback/overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

->This module allows your users and testers to seamlessly report their feedback to you.
+>User feedback module allows your users and testers to seamlessly report their feedback to you.

 ## Introduction